Successive vertex orderings of graphs: Properties, Bounds, and Closed Forms of

 \end{lemma}

-\begin{proof} An independent set of size \(i\) can be constructed sequentially by choosing vertices \(v_1,\dots,v_i\) such that each \(v_j\) lies outside the closed neighbourhood of \(\{v_1,\dots,v_{j-1}\}\).
-By full regularity, at step \(j\) there are \(a_{j-1}\) available choices.
-Thus there are \(a_0 a_1 \cdots a_{i-1}\) ordered sequences, and each independent set is counted \(i!\) times, once for each ordering. \end{proof}
+\begin{proof} An independent set of size \(i\) may be constructed sequentially by choosing vertices \( v_1,\dots,v_i \) such that \(v_j\) lies outside the closed neighbourhood of \( \{v_1,\dots,v_{j-1}\}. \) By full regularity, there are \(a_{j-1}\) available choices at step \(j\).
+Hence there are \( a_0a_1\cdots a_{i-1} \) ordered constructions.
+Since every independent set is counted once for each of its \(i!\) orderings, the result follows. \end{proof}